gmnikhil/Emotify-MEAN-app/README.md

 - The backend comprises of a server made from `node.js` and `express.js`
 - It uses `mongoDB Atlas` database for storing data.

-# Running Locally
+## Run Locally

-You can view the frontend part by:
+You can run the frontend part locally by:

 cloning the repo -> cd into it -> run `ng serve`